uhanchar/video-app-frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+To run backend part of application runt scripts in Video app backend

 ### `yarn test`